jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 policyAssignment.bicep | Creates 1x Policy Assignment for the Initiative and 1x Role Assignment
 actionGroup.bicep | Creates 1x AzMonitor Action Group used by the DINE Policy

+The structure/layout of the .bicep files (illustrated below) ensures that as your Bicep deployment grows in complexity/size you can keep resource types organised in a modular fashion.
+I've carried this pattern across from past experience managing large Terraform deployments.

 ![DINEPolicyBicepModules](/assets/images/azspringclean-dine-blog-image9.png "Implementing DINE policies with Bicep Modules - Source: jloudon.com")

 Now for the sake of keeping this blog post under 30 minutes reading time (no, not kidding!)
 I'm going to focus only on key sections of the above .bicep files.